-As at 31 December 2007 the share capital of the parent company comprised 9 353 000 ordinary shares at a norminal value of 1 Litas each.
+As at 31 December 2007 the share capital comprised 9 353 000 ordinary shares at a norminal value of 1 Litas each.
 There were no new issues during 2007.
 2 055 780 shares are pledged to financial institutions.

 Holders of ordinary shares have at the shareholders meeting one voting right for one share and the right to dividends, which are announced from time to time, and to participate in capital on a winding up.